 Most people view cryptocurrencies as the only implementation of the blockchain.
 Such a statement can’t be further from the truth and more limited in its approach.
-The world of blockchain implementations is quickly expanding, more industries witnessing the advantages that come with it.
+The world of blockchain implementations is quickly expanding, with more industries witnessing the advantages that come with it.

-Gaming is a big industry that is already utilizing the blockchain to enable for peer-to-peer multiplayer gaming, eradicating the need for a third party to mediate the games.
+Gaming is a big industry that is already utilizing the blockchain to enable peer-to-peer multiplayer gaming, eradicating the need for a third party to mediate the games.
 Gaming, and more exactly gambling is one of the earliest implementations of blockchain.
 This is both due to the gambling’s industry desire for innovation but also due to the efficiency that comes with such implementations.

 Currently, you can access an online casino and be able to play countless games at any time of the day, in a rather fast and efficient manner.
 Recent online casinos are already at the top of their game, delivering top-quality gambling solutions to enthusiasts.
 However, the full code transparency and increased privacy that come with blockchain could take gambling another step further.

 Besides gaming, blockchain is quickly making its way in other large industries.
 Social media represents the ground for public discourse in today’s society.
 With projects such as STEEM and Minds, people finally have access to better social media alternatives that ensure privacy while being censorship-free.
-Considering the rising of the banning culture, that censorship-free aspect of the blockchain is becoming ever more crucial.
+Considering the rising of the banning culture, the censorship-free aspect of the blockchain is becoming ever more crucial.

-Blockchain represents the effect of an inefficient, centralized and highly broken cause.
-Its creation and potential mass-adoption represent the next natural step in human evolution.
-Although we’re just in the beginning, a technology that protects basic rights such as privacy, anonymity and free speech is becoming ever more needed in today’s online-driven society.
+Blockchain represents the effect of an inefficient, centralized, and highly broken cause.
+Its creation and potential mass adoption represent the next natural step in human evolution.
+Although we’re just in the beginning, a technology that protects basic rights such as privacy, anonymity, and free speech is becoming ever more needed in today’s online-driven society.